The Drama Directing MA has been specially designed to equip students with high-level skills and knowledge to work professionally as a drama director.

 Each module takes between 7 and 11 weeks each to complete.

-It is expected that students are able to work independently and develop leadership skills through the course as well being taught through structured classes and workshops.
+It is expected that students are able to work independently and develop leadership skills through the course as well as being taught through structured classes and workshops.

 As part of the Conservatoire for Dance and Drama (CDD), the School is committed to selecting, training and supporting students, regardless of ethnicity, gender, disability, age, sexual orientation or religion.